amirrajan/mokepon/readme.md

 ```

 All interop is under the `js/` prefix.
 You have to use `clj->js` to
-convert from a Clojure data structure to a JavaScript data
+convert from a ClojureScript data structure to a JavaScript data
 structure.
 You wont be doing this often, but it's good to know.

 ## ES2015 Classes + JSX vs Namespaced Functions + Sablono